unicoderns/orm/docs/05-fields/01-index.md

 ### Secret

-Secret field, will be returned **ONLY** if the model you query is on *unsafe mode*, this will prevent leak of sensitive information by mistake even if that data is added later on the development process.
+Secret field, will be returned **ONLY** if the model you query is on (unsafe mode)[../models.md#Unsafe mode], this will prevent leak of sensitive information by mistake even if that field is added later on the development process.

 ```typescript
 @secret()